fkaufusi/brightcove-php-class-documentation/README.md

     cleanup

+## How to use this PHP Wrapper class
-Example list of videos in PHP
+Example list of videos

     use Brightcove\API\CMS;